dortania/OpenCore-Install-Guide/ktext.md

 * [Lilu](https://github.com/vit9696/Lilu/releases)
    * A kext to patch many processes, required for AppleALC and WhateverGreen and recommended for VirtualSMC

-**Graphics**:
+**VirualSMC Plugins**:
+* SMCProcessor.kext
+   * Used for monitoring CPU temperature, has no effect on AMD CPU based systems
+* SMCSuperIO.kext
+   * Used for monitoring fan speed, has no effect on AMD CPU based systems
+* SMCLightSensor.kext
+   * Used for the ambient light sensor on laptops, desktops can ignore
+* SMCBatteryManager.kext
+   * Used for measuring battery read outs on laptops, desktops can ignore **Graphics**:

 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases)
    * Used for graphics patching, all GPUs benifit from this kext.